 My condo is becoming a home.
 It’s an adjustment, but I’m slowly personalizing it.
 I’ve installed my own furniture, tchotchkes, and even some beloved plants which accompanied me in my car, gently covered to shade them from the harsh sun.
 Pictures and other touches brought from my former life to make me feel comfortable are coming out of boxes.
 Oh, the boxes—daunting as they stare at me, tease me.
 They are slowly disappearing as I tackle them, sift through their contents I so carefully packed, rediscover my possessions, and make decisions where to install them.

 I’m arranging, rearranging, and learning how things work.
 There are so many decisions to make—big ones, small ones, and all sizes in between.
 Where’s the light switch?
 Okay, I found it.
 Now, how do I turn it on?
 In my new abode, the refrigerator opens on the opposite side from my old one.
 My kitchen sink is a double like before, but the garbage disposal is on the right, not on the left—grrrr.
 I concentrate hard on everything; nothing comes automatically—tiring, very tiring.
 I need a vacation from decision making.

 There are lots of problems to solve: the toilet that leaks when flushed, the air conditioning that doesn’t properly condition the air to name a few.
 Yes, my home warranty covers them.
-But, it still means I have to figure out who to call, be there for an appointment, live with the problem until the problem solver arrives, etc. I remind myself that they are only bumps in the road—first world problems as I’ve blogged about before.
+But, it still means I have to figure out who to call, be there for an appointment, and live with the problem until the problem solver arrives.
+I remind myself that they are only bumps in the road—first world problems as I’ve blogged about before.

 My son mentioned how unsettling it felt when he called my old telephone number, the only landline he ever knew for me, to find a mechanical voice referral to another number.
 I’ve spent hours on that new phone calling all the enterprises that define my life: credit card companies, insurance companies, utilities, my HMO, and on and on, to inform them of this major, traumatic change in my life and to give them my new address.
 Oddly, they were only interested in the latter.